sharwari09/sp19-281-mavericks/ProjectJournal.md

 - We have deployed our front end client on Heroku.
 - We have used kong as our microservice API gateway.
-- All our microservices are deployedas pods using Azure Kubernetes Service.
+- All our microservices are deployed as pods using Azure Kubernetes Service.
 - All the microservices pods are running behind external load balancer on AKS achieving x-axis and y-axis as part of AKF scale cube.